Best Blogging Tools and Resources for Homesteaders

 Ready to add email marketing to your blogging toolkit?
 That’s awesome.
 There are a ton of options out there!
 And these days, there are more and more awesome options.

-I’ve tried and used many of them – with varying degrees of success and ease of use.
-The email provider I currently use and recommend is SendinBlue.
-It was recommended to me by the Income School guys – and so far it’s been great.
-I especially love that it doesn’t cost an arm and a leg!
+I’ve tried and used many of them – with varying success and ease of use.
+The email provider I currently use and recommend is SendFox.
+It’s an AppSumo Original.
+It was a great price, though it doesn’t have all the functionality of other options.

 YouTube Tools